 - Preliminary note: This cookie dough requires at least 3 hours of chilling, but I prefer to chill the dough overnight.
 The colder the dough, the thicker the cookies.

-- In a large bowl using a handheld or stand mixer fitted with a paddle attachment, beat the butter, granulated sugar, and brown sugar together on medium high speed until fluffy and light in color, about 2-3 minutes.
-Add the egg and vanilla extract, and then beat on high speed until combined.
-Scrape down the sides and bottom of the bowl as needed.
+- In a large bowl using a handheld or stand mixer fitted with a paddle attachment, beat the butter, granulated sugar, and brown sugar together on medium high speed until fluffy and light in color, about 2–3 minutes.
+Add the egg and vanilla, and then beat on high speed until combined.
+Scrape down the sides and up the bottom of the bowl as needed.

-- In a separate bowl, whisk the flour, cocoa powder, baking soda and salt together until combined.
-With the mixer running on low speed, slowly pour into the wet ingredients.
+- In a separate bowl, whisk the flour, cocoa powder, baking soda, and salt together until combined.
+With the mixer running on low speed, slowly pour the dry into the wet ingredients.
 Beat on low until combined.
 The cookie dough will be quite thick.
-Switch to high speed and beat in the milk, then the chocolate chips.
+Switch to medium-high speed and beat in the milk, then the chocolate chips.
 The cookie dough will be sticky and tacky.
 Cover dough tightly and chill in the refrigerator for at least 3 hours and up to 3 days.
 Chilling is mandatory for this sticky cookie dough.